RuneScape is a lot weirder than I remembered

-RuneScape launched as a browser game in 2001, and changed so much over time that a version called Old School RuneScape was released in 2013 for players who prefer the MMO's earlier years.
+RuneScape launched as a web game in 2001, and changed so much over time that a version called Old School RuneScape was released in 2013 for players who prefer the MMO's earlier years.
 For everyone else, the modern version is just called RuneScape, and was recently added to Steam.
 I've always had the sense that RuneScape is a bit esoteric (I'm sure I tried it back when it launched, when I was a teenager), but I didn't realize just how weird the free-to-play MMO is until I gave it a try this week.
-Nearly two decades after it first released, visiting RuneScape is like entering a PC gaming pocket dimension, perhaps accessed by metaphysically passing through the infinite loop of a GeoCities webring.
+Nearly two decades after it first released, visiting RuneScape is like entering a pocket dimension where PC gaming still lives alongside GeoCities webrings—specifically the weirder webrings.

 In the tutorial area, I learn there's a skill called Prayer and that burying the bones of my slaughtered enemies will increase my Prayer skill.
 Later, those enemies include innocent tutorial bunnies that I stab to death with a dagger and make sandwiches out of, innocent tutorial cows that I pierce with arrows while they helplessly bustle about a pen, trolls who live in caves directly beneath the town, gelatinous abominations, and some skeletons, who were presumably buried at one time, and now need to be reburied.
 I bury all their bones, even the bones of the gelatinous abominations, which somehow have bones.
 I level up my Prayer skill in the process, although I don't bother to learn what Prayer actually does.
 I've never been very patient with tutorial text.